mrzool/s-town/source/02-episode2.md

 People call him Razor.

 R: Beep beep, and it was backing up, I was parked up on the side of the road up there.
 I looked down there I says, son of a bitch, he, Willard, drinks up.
-Yeah Walter Odom come by man, seen him layin in the yard and thought he'd died.
+Yeah Walter Odom come by man, seen him layin' in the yard and thought he'd died.
 Hell ambulance is already, they'd already called the ambulance man.
-The bastard is layin out there in the yard got an ounce of pot laying inside him, six beers, he was just shitfaced. (laughs)
+The bastard is layin' out there in the yard got an ounce of pot laying inside him, six beers, he was just shitfaced. (laughs)

 I believe he's telling a story about his friend Willard who is impervious to death.